Greenlight logo

 What better way to teach kids about money than to pay them some of their own?
 We’re talking allowance for doing chores — like cleaning, washing dishes or laundry.
 With Greenlight, kids can get allowance deposited into their account.
 You can set their allowance to pay out weekly, biweekly or monthly.
 Or automatically make payouts based on chores.
 Or not.
 It’s up to you!

-Try Greenlight to unlock financial literacy for kids and teens
+Sign up for Greenlight and unlock financial literacy for kids and teens

 You can learn about financial literacy and why it’s important by reading and listening.
 But, you’ll learn even more by putting it all into practice.
 That’s why at Greenlight, we encourage and reward kids when they make smart money choices.

 So if you’ve been thinking of teaching your kids financial literacy, we’re here to help.
 Start with a Million Bazillion podcast and end with a brand new money account with Greenlight.
 From spending to Savings Goals, we have it all.
-Try it today — our treat! * Greenlight Core and Greenlight + Invest families can earn monthly rewards of 1% per annum, Greenlight Max families can earn 2% per annum, and Greenlight Infinity families can earn 5% per annum on an average daily savings balance of up to $5,000 per family.
+Sign up for Greenlight today! * Greenlight + Invest families can earn monthly rewards of 1% per annum, Greenlight Core and Greenlight Select families can earn 2% per annum, Greenlight Max families can earn 3% per annum, and Greenlight Infinity families can earn 5% per annum on an average daily savings balance of up to $5,000 per family.
 Only Greenlight Max and Infinity families can earn 1% cash back on spending monthly.
 To qualify, the Primary Account must be in Good Standing and have a verified ACH funding account.
 See Greenlight Terms of Service for details.
 Subject to change at any time.

 ¹ Greenlight Coins (i) are not cash or a cash equivalent, (ii) have no cash value prior to redemption, and (iii) are not redeemable or exchangeable for any cash equivalent.
 See the Level Up Program Terms for details.